-The Strategic Housing function overarches all tenures (social housing, private housing and private rented sector) within the District.
+The Strategic Housing function overarches all tenures (social housing, private housing, and private rented sector).
 Through research and partnership working delivers new schemes and initiatives that raise housing standards and improves the thermal comfort of homes and the quality of life for residents across the District.